-Nguyễn says that her sense of fashion came at a young age, her mother was a seamstress and took pride in the outfits she made for her and her brothers.
-Nguyễn made sure her mom knew in no uncertain terms that she wasn’t into frills and puffy pink dresses, “It was like put it on, take a picture and hurry up and get this the f**k off me.
+Nguyễn says that her sense of fashion came at a young age.
+Her mother was a seamstress and took pride in the outfits she made for her and her brothers.
+Nguyễn made sure her mom knew in no uncertain terms that she wasn’t into frills and puffy pink dresses, “It was like, put it on, take a picture and hurry up and get this the f**k off me.
 Get this bow off me!
-God, what are you putting me in this weird garment?”
+God, why are you putting me in this weird garment?”

 Nguyễn got used to the weird looks from salespeople and their attempts to re-direct her to the women’s section.
 But even boys clothes are limiting for a butch woman .
 Nguyễn explains, “There are some women’s underwear that are boy boxers that fit right, but I still buy men’s underwear.
 I like to wear men’s briefs but there are certain men’s boxer briefs that have the bulge and that looks funny.
 I like things to fit me right, the right length of sleeve, pants, button down shirts are tricky, women have shape.”

 But, Nguyễn explains, that shape isn’t something she wants to accentuate.

 “That’s another thing that butch women have to struggle with.
 They want to find clothes that fit for them, that look masculine and they don’t want to accentuate the curves, some busty butches wear binding or have top surgery.”

 Binding is when women use a tight fabric to minimize their chest size.
 Nguyen says she doesn’t need to, because she’s small up top, but she also says that it’s something most designers don’t consider.
 Swimsuits are especially hard to find.
 “When you go on vacation you wonder.
 'What will I wear on the beach?'
 Often I’m wearing a tank top underneath and I’m like, 'Why am I layering?
 All of this layering is weighing me down.'"